Saturday's Sports Transactions

 |National Football League

-BALTIMORE RAVENS — Placed LB Kamalei Correa on injured reserve.
-Signed LB Brennen Beyer from the practice squad.
+CINCINNATI BENGALS — Placed WR A.J.
+Green on injured reserve.
+Signed G Trey Hopkins from the practice squad.

 |HOCKEY